heyalexchoi/Giphy-iOS/README.md

 ```

-These class methods' blocks provide asynchronous access to either AXCGiphy instances or an NSArray of AXCGiphy instances.
+AXCGiphy blocks-based class methods provide asynchronous access to either AXCGiphy instances or an NSArray of AXCGiphy instances.
 AXCGiphy instances represent Giphy's gifs and their metadata.
 However, AXCGiphy only provide URLs to gifs.
 It is up to you to fetch the data and turn them into images.

 My example uses NSURLRequests with NSURLSession to fetch the image data at the URL and [mattt's AnimatedGifSerialization](https://github.com/mattt/AnimatedGIFImageSerialization).
-If you are unsure of how to proceed, my example app is a fine starting point.
+If you are unsure of how to proceed, use my example app as a starting point.

-The blocks based class methods return NSURLSessionDataTasks for additional control, should you need it.
+The blocks-based class methods return NSURLSessionDataTasks for additional control, should you need it.

 AXCGiphy also provides class methods to generate NSURLRequests for these endpoints.